Maritime transport of goods - quarterly data

 By direction, type of cargo, reporting country, main partner geographical area

-The largest maritime freight transport countries in Europe in the 2nd quarter of 2012 were the Netherlands, UK, Italy and Spain, all handling more than 100 million tonnes of gross weight of goods in the quarter.
+The Netherlands, the United Kingdom, Italy and Spain were the largest maritime freight transport countries in Europe in the 4th quarter of 2012, all handling more than 100 million tonnes of goods in their main ports.

 The main extra-EU partners

-Its substantial export of liquid bulk to EU ports (especially crude oil from the Baltic Sea and the Black Sea) makes Russia by far the EU’s largest extra-EU maritime transport partner, followed by the USA, Brazil, Norway, China, Turkey and Egypt.
+Its substantial export of liquid bulk to EU ports (especially crude oil from the Baltic Sea and the Black Sea) makes Russia the EU’s largest extra-EU maritime transport partner by far, followed by the USA, Brazil, Norway, Turkey, China and Egypt.

-Following the uprising in February 2011, maritime transport between Libya and the EU-27 countries was reduced virtually to zero.
-However, in the 2nd quarter of 2012 inward movements of crude oil from Libya were up to about two thirds of the level recorded two years earlier (in the 2nd quarter of 2010).
+Following the uprising in February 2011, maritime transport between Libya and the EU-28 countries was reduced to very low levels.
+However, in the 4th quarter of 2012 inward movements of crude oil from Libya had recovered to almost 80 % of the level recorded two years earlier (in the 4th quarter of 2010).

 Top European ports

-Europe’s largest port, Rotterdam, recorded a considerable increase in the total gross weight of goods handled in the 2nd quarter of 2012 compared with the same quarter of the previous year.
-Among the other top 5 ports in Europe, Amsterdam and Hamburg reported increases in port activity compared with the 2nd quarter of 2011, while Antwerpen and Marseille recorded declines.
-Except for Marseilles, the level of goods handled in the top 5 EU ports were clearly above the levels recorded at the height of the economic downturn in the 2nd quarter of 2009.
+Europe’s largest port, Rotterdam, recorded an increase of 0.7 % in the total gross weight of goods handled in the 4th quarter of 2012, compared with the same quarter of 2011.
+However, port activity in Rotterdam decreased by 0.6 % compared with the previous quarter.
+Among the other top 5 ports in Europe, Antwerpen and Amsterdam reported increases compared with the 4th quarter of 2011, while Hamburg and Marseille recorded decreases.

 Data sources and availability